askherconsulting/Mailinator_Selenium_Automation/README.md

 # C-_Selenium_Automation_Mailinator

-This code repo was built from Carlos Kidman's excellent Test Automation University course on C# Selenium Automation.  it does not have all of the features described in that project (yet!).
+This code repo was built from Carlos Kidman's excellent Test Automation University course on C# Selenium Automation.
+Due to time constrains, it does not have all of the features described in that project (yet!).

 https://testautomationu.applitools.com/test-automation-framework-csharp/